Facebook Commenting Platform: Pros and Cons For Businesses

 MARCH 2, 2011

 Facebook has announced a new version of its Comments Box plugin – its social plugin that enables Facebook-connected commenting on a website.
 Facebook’s Comment Box plugin.
-Among the features Facebook has revealed: Social relevance – the new plugin uses what Facebook calls “social signals to prioritize comments on posts.
-Reduced spam.
-Cons.
+Comments then stay sync’d between the two sites.
+Ability to comment as a Page.

 Where does content fit in Facebook’s new marketing model?